 - Focus Sessions highlight emerging new technical topics that are gaining importance and may be of significant interest to the microwave community.
 Focus Sessions may involve a specific emerging technology or may cover several technologies that are relevant to a common application.
 Focus Session papers are ORIGINAL works and are evaluated according to the same standards as regular paper submissions.

-- Panel Sessions are one hour and twenty minutes long, typically held during lunchtime, and showcase technical leaders from industry, academia and government debating hot, and typically controversial, topics of the day in the RF/microwave community.
+- Panel Sessions are typically held during lunchtime, and showcase technical leaders from industry, academia, and government debating hot, and typically controversial, topics of the day in the RF/microwave community.
 Audience interaction is highly encouraged.

 - Through participation in the Student Design Competitions, IMS registered student teams from around the world will have the opportunity to demonstrate the application of strong RF/microwave engineering design principles in the development of the most elegant/efficient hardware solutions to predetermined design requirements.
-Student Design Competitions are proposed and organized by specific Technical Committees of the MTT-S.
+Student Design Competitions are proposed and organized by specific MTT-S Technical Committees.

 - Workshops provide an in depth and vibrant forum for academic researchers and industry experts to share in detail their recent research and development experiences/results on specific challenging and emerging RF/microwave engineering topics.

 - Short Courses offer opportunities for attendees to acquire a fundamental level of knowledge on proposed specific topics.
 Focused courses of broad interest from excellent instructors are encouraged.
 Short courses are solicited from all technical areas within MTT-S, including new microwave subject areas, as well as from related fields that directly impact the microwave community.